An introduction to conservatoires

 Conservatoires provide performance-based higher education, including music, drama, screen and production courses – both at undergraduate and postgraduate levels.

-UCAS offers an application route to nine UK conservatoires – each has its own strengths and specialisms, so its important students do their research to find the right fit for them.
+UCAS offers an application route to eight UK conservatoires – each has its own strengths and specialisms, so its important students do their research to find the right fit for them.
 The conservatoires in the UCAS Conservatoires scheme are:

 - Royal Birmingham Conservatoire